kkwong44/kki-frontend/README.md

 This part of the project is to design a frontend of to provide a user interface application for accessing the data from the backend.
 As mentioned in the objectives, the frontend application will be built using React.

+### React Application

+React is a powerful, open source JavaScript library used to create fast and interactive user interfaces.
+React applications are built by composed with small JavaScript components usually written in a special JavaScript syntax called JSX.

+Individual components are completely independent of one another and each component act like a miniature web application.
+It has the ability to make HTTP requests, communicate with servers and APIs, communicate with one another, and update themselves in response to user interactions

+React is responsible for the way the application looks and feels.
+Application user interface has multiple components and each component responsible small part of the user interface like a navigation menu, an individual tweet or post, a button, or a form.
+All components are completely independent of one another, and this means that individual parts of the user interface can update independently and in real time, without refreshing the page.

+Components are also reusable, which means it can be reused over and over throughout the application.

+By coupling it with a full stack framework like Django, you can build powerful full stack applications with interactive, asynchronous front ends capable of being completely disconnected and independent from the back end.

 ### Initial Design

+This project will follow the React philosophy by building reusable components and coupling to the Django Rest Framework project https://kkimages-drf-api.herokuapp.com/

+**Wireframe Designs**

 The following are initial wireframe designs to meet the main objective.